Tribute to Bob Munk: long-time HIV positive US treatment activist and educator

 We cannot remember a conference over almost twenty years that Bob did not attend, and of course he preceded us in this work by at least a decade.
 As a small tribute, our reports from IAS 2015 are dedicated to his work.

-Bob was one of the first US activists that we met in the late 1990s while working at AIDS Treatment Project before we set up i-Base in April 2000.
+Bob was one of the first US activists that we met in the late 1990s while we were working at AIDS Treatment Project.

 Community meetings back then were often lively and Bob was notable for his steady calmness and kindness in interactions that could otherwise be energetic and sometimes volatile.
 The tributes that have followed his death have all focused on this gentleness and on his generosity to other activists.